FareHarbor/fareharbor-docs/external-api/faqs-and-best-practices.md

 As long as the booking is not rebooked, the pk will not change, and can be used as an ID within your system, directly or indirectly.

-If you receive a new webhooks for a booking that is already represented in your system, this new webhook may contain updated information.
+If you receive a new webhook for a booking that is already represented in your system, this new webhook may contain updated information.
 Using the PK, you can check each customer's data to see if any piece of that customer's data has changed--the contents of a